srobo/team-emails/SR2021/2021-02-14-league-2-followup.md

 ---
-to: Teams who attended the leagues but aren't very active
+to: Teams who attended the leagues and are active
 subject: Preparing for league 3
 ---